rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 than to make a `panic!` call.
 Examples include a parser being given malformed data or an HTTP request returning a status that indicates you have hit a rate limit.
-In these cases, returning a `Result` indicates that failure is an expected possibility that the calling code must decide how to handle.
+In these cases, returning a `Result` indicates that failure is an expected possibility that the calling code must decide how to владение.

 When your code performs an operation that could put a user at risk if it’s called using invalid values, your code should verify the values are valid first